The future of VRM: partnering with CVE issuers.

 What is GCVE?

-GCVE was publicly announced in April 2025, the same day the MITRE CVE funding crisis revealed how fragile a single-authority model can be.
-By January 2026, db.gcve.eu went live, aggregating data from 25+ sources.
+Announced April 2025, the same day the MITRE CVE funding crisis exposed single-authority fragility.
+By January 2026, db.gcve.eu went live, aggregating 25+ sources.

 - No single point of failure.
-GCVE is not dependent on a single government contract.
-GNAs define their own policies and manage their own allocations.
+No single government contract.
+GNAs set their own policies.

 What this means for VRM

 - EPSS blind spots.
-EPSS is currently keyed entirely to CVE IDs.
-GCVE-only vulnerabilities would have no EPSS score unless FIRST extends their model, making VRM's base calculation (CVSS x EPSS) impossible for those findings.
+EPSS is keyed to CVE IDs.
+GCVE-only findings have no EPSS score until FIRST extends their model.

 Vulnerabilities without CVEs